-For electric co-ops, which provide reliable, safe and affordable energy services to more than 42 million people across the U.S., EVs represent an opportunity to support their members and their local community, a core focus of their business model.
+For electric co-ops, which provide reliable, safe and affordable energy services to more than 42 million people across the U.S., EVs represent an opportunity to support their members and the local community, a core focus of the co-op business model.

 Below are several specific ways that EVs benefit co-ops and align with co-op principles.

 At a time when electricity demand is leveling off due to improvements in technology and energy efficiency, EVs represent a new load that can benefit co-ops and their members.
 Even though members may commute to work outside of co-op territories, studies show that the majority of charging occurs at home.
-Increasing kilowatt-hour (kWh) sales can assist with more cost-effective management of co-ops, which can spread revenue to support members.
+Increasing kilowatt-hour (kWh) sales can assist with more cost-effective co-op management, which can spread revenue to support members.

 Increased Member Engagement

 EVs provide a new opportunity for co-ops to engage with members through programs and educational outreach.
-Electric co-ops can take a lead role in educating their members and become a go-to resource for information on the technology.
+Co-ops can take the lead in educating their members and become a go-to resource for information on the technology.
 As more EVs enter the market, co-ops will benefit from strategically shaping the message around driving electric and providing resources and programs to show their support to members.

 EV charging offers flexibility that is not typically available with other loads.
 Managing when charging occurs — through rate structures, incentives or driver education — can help increase load without needing to add capacity or upgrade infrastructure.
 For example, time-of-use rates and similar variants use higher costs for electricity during peak periods to encourage off-peak charging, such as overnight, which can engage underutilized capacity, help flatten demand and reduce rates for members.
 Furthermore, charging can be matched to the variability in renewable generation, taking advantage of wind resources overnight when charging at home or solar resources during the day when charging at work.

 Another way EVs support the community is through the cleaner air they provide.
-Battery electric vehicles, which are fully electric EVs, produce zero tailpipe emissions, as do plug-in hybrids when driving in all-electric mode.
-(Plug-in hybrid vehicles have an electric motor, but can also use a gasoline engine for backup.)
-Even considering the emissions associated with generating electricity for charging, EVs frequently come out ahead of gasoline-fueled vehicles.
+Battery-electric vehicles, which are fully electric EVs, produce zero tailpipe emissions, as do plug-in hybrids when driving in all-electric mode.
+(Plug-in hybrid electric vehicles have an electric motor but can also use a gasoline engine for backup.)
+Even considering the emissions associated with generating electricity for charging, EVs come out ahead of gasoline-fueled vehicles.

 Five EV Strategies for Electric Co-ops